Tips and Tricks – Project Management with SAP Cloud ALM

 Project independent entities

-The release is an entity that establishes a common language of communication across Projects for planning and Deployment.
-The Project lead can assign only One Release to one Project but when multiple Projects want to follow a common timeline for planning then multiple Projects can be assigned to the same Release.
+The Deployment Plan is an entity that establishes a common language of communication across Projects for planning and Deployment.
+The Project lead can assign only One Deployment Plan to one Project but when multiple Projects want to follow a common timeline for planning then multiple Projects can be assigned to the same Deployment Plan.

 Deactivate phases that you don’t need